 \subsection{DRL Agent Operation}

 The DRL agent operates by interacting with the environment.
-In Algorithm \ref{alg:operation} we can observe \rrm{a} pseudo-code \rrm{describing} the DRL agent operation.
-At the beginning, we initialize the environment \textit{s} by setting all the link capacities to the maximum value and computing the link betweenness.
-At the same time, the environment generates a traffic demand \rrm{to be allocated defined by the} tuple $\{src, dst, bw\}$.
-We also initialize the cumulative reward \rrm{to zero}, define the action set size and create the experience replay buffer (\textit{agt.mem}).
-Afterwards, we execute \rrm{a while} loop \rrm{(lines \ref{line:while-init}-\ref{line:while-end})} that finishes when there is some demand that cannot be allocated in the network topology (i.e., there is at least one link \rrm{in the selected path that does not have enough capacity}).
-The \textit{k=4} shortest paths are computed in line \ref{line:kpaths}.
-For each path, we allocate the demand \rrm{along all the links forming the} path and compute a q-value \rrm{(lines \ref{line:get_path}-\ref{line:qvalue})}.
-Once we have the q-value for each state-action \rrm{pair}, the \rrm{next} action \textit{a} \rrm{to apply} is \rrm{selected} using \rrm{an \mbox{$\epsilon$-greedy} exploration strategy (line \ref{line:epsilon_greedy}).} The action (i.e., allocate on the \textit{k-th} shortest path) is then applied to the environment, leading to a new state \textit{s'}, a reward \textit{r} and a flag \textit{Done} indicating if there is some link \rrm{without enough capacity to support the demand.} Additionally, the environment returns a new traffic demand tuple $\{src', dst', bw'\}$.
-The information about \rrm{the} state transition is stored in the experience replay buffer (line \ref{line:rememb}).
-This information will later be used to train the GNN in the \textit{agt.replay()} call \rrm{(line \ref{line:replay})}\rrm{, which is executed every $M$ training iterations}.
+In Algorithm \ref{alg:operation} we can observe a pseudocode describing the DRL agent operation.
+At the beginning, we initialize the environment \textit{env} by initializing all the link features.
+At the same time, the environment generates a traffic demand to be allocated by the tuple $\{src, dst, bw\}$ and an environment state \textit{s}.
+We also initialize the cumulative reward to zero, define the action set size and create the experience replay buffer (\textit{agt.mem}).
+Afterwards, we execute a while loop (lines \ref{line:while-init}-\ref{line:while-end}) that finishes when there is some demand that cannot be allocated in the network topology.
+For each of the \textit{k=4} shortest paths, we allocate the demand along all the links forming the path and compute a q-value (lines \ref{line:get_path}-\ref{line:qvalue}).
+Once we have the q-value for each state-action pair, the next action \textit{a} to apply is selected using an \mbox{$\epsilon$-greedy} exploration strategy (line \ref{line:epsilon_greedy}) \cite{mnih2013playing}.
+The action is then applied to the environment, leading to a new state \textit{s'}, a reward \textit{r} and a flag \textit{Done} indicating if there is some link without enough capacity to support the demand.
+Additionally, the environment returns a new traffic demand tuple $\{src', dst', bw'\}$.
+The information about the state transition is stored in the experience replay buffer (line \ref{line:rememb}).
+This information will be used later on to train the GNN in the \textit{agt.replay()} call (line \ref{line:replay}), which is executed every $M$ training iterations.